evert0n/ionic-cordova-playground/README.md

 Feel free to fork and play with it.

-Cordova Plugins you have to install to play with this app
+Cordova Plugins
 ===

+Install all the plugins below to play with this app

 ```